-Our ferrite bead baluns are available in different sizes to fit your cable.
+Our ferrite bead baluns are available in two different sizes to fit your cable.
 All of our kits contain five ferrite beads and are generally the same electrically; it’s just a matter of the size of your cable.
 Make your selection of which size ferrite bead choke balun you need in our store.